Accounting and tax

 - All companies in South Africa must have their accounts reviewed each year by an independent accounting professional.
 Public and state-owned companies, along with those large enough to meet “public interest” criteria including revenue and employee thresholds, require an annual audit;

-- All resident companies must file their tax returns within 12 months from the end of the calendar year;
+- All resident companies must file their tax returns within 12 months from the end of the company’s accounting year;

 Legal and compliance

 - A South African LLC must appoint at least 1 director and 1 shareholder, while a PLC must have 3 directors and 7 shareholders.
-These individuals may be of any nationality;
+These individuals may be of any nationality.
+However, every South African company must appoint a resident public officer;

-- The 2008 Companies Act requires all resident businesses in South Africa to have a registered office in the country;
+- Under the 2008 Companies Act, it is mandatory for all South Africa resident businesses to have a registered office in the country;

-- Resident companies must obtain prior approvals from the Reserve Bank when transferring money in or out of the country;
+- South Africa has exchange control regulations in placed, which requires all resident companies to obtain prior approvals from the Reserve Bank when transferring money in or out of the country, regardless the size of the transaction;

-- All Companies are required to register with the Department of Labor for Unemployment Insurance when they hire employees;
+- All companies are required to register with the Department of Labor for Unemployment Insurance Fund when they hire employees;

-- Anti-trust laws prevent South African resident companies from entering into contracts which form cartels or monopolies.
+- Anti-trust laws prevent South African resident companies from entering contracts which form cartels or monopolies.